Eskodad/run-buddy-1/README.md

 # Run Buddy, Inc.

+## Purpose
-## PurposeA website that offers fitness training services.
+A website that offers fitness training services.

 ## Built With
 * HTML